 Here they are in a simple frame and make the most funkified soda crate stand this side of the Mississippi.

 My husband and I worked on this together on this soda crate stand and it was fun!
 We created the frame from a bit of leftovers of that awesome reclaimed barn wood.
-It is oak that is as solid as it gets because it’s from first growth trees cut in the 1800’s.
+It is oak that is as solid as can be because it’s from first growth trees cut in the 1800’s.
 The grain is so tight that you can hardly count them.

 I wish I could show you up close the saw marks and get to touch a piece of history.
 Not to mention, how cool are those soda crates?